aneasystone/github-trending/README.md

 ## Go

+* 【2023-03-07】[Frontman-Labs / frontman](https://github.com/Frontman-Labs/frontman) - Frontman is an open-source API gateway written in Go that allows you to manage your microservices and expose them as a single API endpoint.
+It acts as a reverse proxy and handles requests from clients, routing them to the appropriate backend service.
+* 【2023-03-07】[TheYahya / enola](https://github.com/TheYahya/enola) - This is Sherlock's sister, Modern shiny CLI tool written with Golang to help you:🔎Hunt down social media accounts by username across social networks
+* 【2023-03-07】[apache / incubator-devlake](https://github.com/apache/incubator-devlake) - Apache DevLake is an open-source dev data platform to ingest, analyze, and visualize the fragmented data from DevOps tools, extracting insights for engineering excellence, developer experience, and community growth.
+* 【2023-03-07】[axllent / mailpit](https://github.com/axllent/mailpit) - An email and SMTP testing tool with API for developers
 * 【2023-03-06】[Leizhenpeng / feishu-chatgpt](https://github.com/Leizhenpeng/feishu-chatgpt) - 🎒飞书上与ChatGPT随时对话~ 支持多话题交流、语音对话、角色扮演、文本搜图、对话导出等
 * 【2023-03-05】[rakyll / openai-go](https://github.com/rakyll/openai-go) - Go client libraries for OpenAI
 * 【2023-03-05】[sashabaranov / go-openai](https://github.com/sashabaranov/go-openai) - OpenAI ChatGPT, GPT-3, DALL·E, Whisper API wrapper for Go